adstuart/azure-dnat-floatingip-csr/README.md

 ## Considerations

 - You need to define Azure Load Balancer rules, today, on a per rule per port basis.
 (I.e. there is no [HAports](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-ha-ports-overview) for public load balancer)
-- Single NVA for simplicity, production would utilise at least two NVA, with LB on path on return
+- Single NVA for simplicity, production would utilise at least two NVA, also with LB in return path

 ### Example NVA NAT config